 Master of Science in Biological Chemistry - learning outcomes

-1. The candidate has acquired advanced knowledge within the basic areas in Biological chemistry/Chemistry, and specialized knowledge within a focused area through working on the thesis.
+K1: The candidate has acquired advanced knowledge within the basic areas in Biological chemistry/Chemistry, and specialized knowledge within a focused area through working with the thesis.

-2. The candidate has a broad knowledge of the field's scientific and instrumental methods and theories, and can apply his/her expertise with respect to new scientific problems and challenges within the subject area.
+K2: The candidate has a broad knowledge of the field's scientific and instrumental methods and theories, and can apply his/her expertise with respect to new scientific challenges and challenges within the subject area.

-6. The candidate is able to communicate research results both orally and in written form in a precise and efficient way.
+S5: The candidate is able to communicate research results both orally and in written form in a precise way using scientific terminology.

 G1: The candidate has developed a general competence/expertise within Chemistry/ Biochemistry, Biotechnology/ Bioinformatics/Molecular biology, Biomedicine, and how environmental factors influence organisms and their physiology.

 G2: The candidate has the ability to reflect over central ethical and scientific issues in relation to her/his own and others work.

 G3: The candidate is capable of developing new competence/ expertise within the field's subject areas and contribute to innovation processes within these areas.